 Using plants and herbs in conjunction with steam is a deeply embedded part of human history.
 The use of plants as helpful allies for human well-being dates back to 60,000 years ago or more, while the tradition of herbal steam baths has been traced back as far as the Pleistocene era (14,000+ years ago).

 The variety of plants used in vaginal steaming is as wide-ranging as the cultures who have practiced the tradition throughout the ages.
 In a recent academic study of traditional vaginal steam practices in northern Indonesia, researchers recorded a total of 60 different plants used in that region alone.

-LEIAMOON Premium Herb Blend
+LEIAMOON Premium V Steam Herbs Blend

 With the help of expert herbalists, we crafted the LEIAMOON premium herb blend to be a simple, effective, and soothing mixture suitable for vaginal steaming on any occasion.
-Check out the following videos of our favorite herb grower, Susanna Raeven of Raven Crest Botanicals, to learn more about the properties of these amazing plants:
+Check out the following videos of our favorite herb grower, Susanna Raeven of Raven Crest Botanicals, to learn more about these amazing plants:

 *NOTE: when v-steaming, do not use essential oils as a substitute for dried or fresh herbs.